-F U T U R E R I T U A L is a performance and research project considering the place, use and function of ritual within contemporary queer and performance cultures.
-The project positions ritual as a technology, asking how artists might use ritual technology, and to what ends.
+F U T U R E R I T U A L is an artist-led performance and research project exploring the place, use and function of ritual action in contemporary performance and queer cultures.

-Noting the proximity of ritual within queer and performance histories, F U T U R E R I T U A L is primarily concerned queer futurities and the ways that ritual performance might manifest, gesture towards, or otherwise call forth these alternate states or other ways of being.
+F U T U R E R I T U A L is primarily concerned with queer futurities and positions ritual as a technology of speculative transformation.

 The project is a lab for performative research by Joseph Morgan Schofield and other invited artists.
 Through public performance events, F U T U R E R I T U A L aims to provide an active context for the presentation of performance art in the UK.